justinb1145/WEB103Prework/README.md

 Submitted by: Justin Bradshaw

-About this web app: CRUD App for listing creators
+About this web app: CRUD App for content creators

 Time spent: 40 hours